-In 1973 an ad hoc group of 21 merchants in the VCU area cooperated for a one-time-only promotion that went over quite well -- Discover the Fan.
-None of the participating businesses are still there and open for business.
+Note from Rebus: In the spring of 1973 an ad hoc group of 21 Fan District merchants in the VCU area cooperated for a one-time-only promotion that went over quite well.
+It was called Discover the Fan.
+To enlarge the handbill click on my nose.

 The handbill above (done by yours truly), with its list of participating businesses, provides a snapshot of the area in what was probably the zenith of the hippie age.
-Some of the characters who ran those businesses were rather interesting people.
-Getting them to agree to do anything in unison was a rare feat.
+Some of the characters who ran those businesses were rather interesting, but hardheaded folks.
+Getting them to agree to do anything in unison was not easy.

-At the time I had been the manager of the Biograph Theatre for a little over a year and the promotion itself was my project.
-Many people helped put it together, but it couldn't have happened without the help of Dave DeWitt and Chuck Wrenn.
+At the time of this event I had been the manager of the Biograph Theatre for a little over a year and the promotion itself was my project.
+While many people participated in putting it together, it couldn't have happened without the help of Dave DeWitt and Chuck Wrenn.

-Below is a piece about this event, written by columnist Shelley Rolfe, who lived only three blocks from the Biograph:
+Below is a piece about Discover the Fan, written by columnist Shelley Rolfe, who lived only three blocks from the Biograph:

 Shelley Rolfe’s